fredrkl/rebase_ci_workflow_demo/README.md

 ## Avoid merge commits

 If you want to avoid merge commits, you can use the [_Require linear history_](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches#require-linear-history) setting in GitHub.
 This setting is a mather of preferences.

+## Require status checks before merging

+The [_Require status checks before merging_](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches#require-status-checks-before-merging) setting in GitHub is a great way to reduce the chance of breaking the main branch.